tequila/mongodb-php-lib/docs/index.md

 # Getting started

-This library is high-level MongoDB driver, which developed to replace [Legacy MongoDB PHP Driver](https://github.com/mongodb/mongo-php-driver-legacy), i.e. `pecl/mongo` PHP extension, which for now is deprecated and does not work with PHP 7.
+This library is high-level MongoDB driver, which created to replace [Legacy MongoDB PHP Driver](https://github.com/mongodb/mongo-php-driver-legacy), i.e. `pecl/mongo` PHP extension, which for now is deprecated and does not work with PHP 7.
 The lib is based on the new official low-level [MongoDB PHP Driver](https://github.com/mongodb/mongo-php-driver),